14 registered (betrayed boy, alLBC, 9 invisible),

 “Is it good here?” he asks in his usual, big-breathed way.

 “Food good.
 Us vets have it made after ninety.
 Til then you got to make your own way.”

 Wednesday, before being dropped off at the VA, I am given two bus tickets and instructions concerning transfers so as to arrive for an appointment with a therapist.
 Each trip one-way takes hours.
 Turns out, the city has many large areas where mountains are not visible, just impressive, San Francisco-like hills.
 It is the small towns surrounding the city that enjoy the spectacular views three-sixty.
 Meanwhile there is plenty of water moving, making noise, even the wide creeks and reservoirs pulse with wild, impulsive mini-currents battling.
 At one point the bus makes its rounds through the university.
 A uniquely-ugly woman boards with a doughy, slow-looking man of similar age.
 She has an expression on her face like she might be slow or afflicted, her eyes wide, her mouth gaping slightly, then pursed at times.
 She is maybe forty, with dark, tanned skin, of short stature and healthy weight held up with her shoulders slightly hunched forward.
 She has a resigned, fearless expression, her eyes innocent, but experienced with age, her disposition is of one steadily moving forward.
 As she exits, her expression tackles every obstacle, including the difficult steps down off the bus.
 She exits the bus behind her companion, then grabs his hand, walks away, never pausing.

 “You understand that you're a guy and always have been,” says the psychologist, her spunky, educated personality lending to her short hair and athletic, thirty-something build.
-“The body knows to protect itself.
-Who was your flesh trying not to attract?” she asks.
+“The body knows to protect itself.” she asks.

 I do not answer.